sscheib/ansible-role-generate_ssl_key_pairs/README.md

 Dependencies
 ------------

-This role makes use of the collection [`community.crypto`](https://github.com/ansible-collections/community.crypto) and the collection [`ansible.posix`](https://github.com/ansible-collections/ansible.posix) which are both specified in `collections/requirements.yml`.
+This role makes use of the collection [`community.crypto`](https://github.com/ansible-collections/community.crypto) and which is specified in `collections/requirements.yml`.

 Example Playbook
 ----------------